World Wrestling Entertainment star Bray Wyatt dies at 36

 “WWE is saddened to learn that Windham Rotunda, also known as Bray Wyatt, passed away on Thursday, Aug.
 24, at age 36,” WWE said.
 “WWE extends its condolences to Rotunda’s family, friends and fans.”

 Wyatt, the 2017 WWE champion, was also known as “The Fiend.”
-His last televised performance came at the 2023 Royal Rumble.
+His last televised performance came at the 2023 Royal Rumble in January.

 “Known for his captivating performances and incredible in-ring presence, Wyatt was a defining superstar of his generation,” WWE said.